opentelekomcloud-docs/cloud-create/umn/source/register.rst

 ===============================

 * Go to: https://designer.otc-service.com
-* Login using an IAM user account with the **Tenant Administrator** role (*).
+* Login using an IAM user account with the **Tenant Administrator** role.
 This is the same credentials when you log in to the web console, **not the ICU account**.

 .. figure:: /_static/images/register-login.png
   :width: 400

   Figure 1.
 Login to Cloud Create using domain name, username, and password

-.. note:: (*) To design and deploy the application, login with a user account with the role **Tenant Administrator**.
-Alternatively, if you only need to design the application, login with a user account with the role **Tenant Guest**.
-This is particular useful when you want a cloud architect to design the application for you but do not allow him or her to deploy anything in your tenant.

 You cannot login?
 -----------------